 Next, the drum sounds.

 I’m using following drum samples in the following order (all the samples I’m using in this drum loop is included in the zipped FL Studio project file which you can download at the bottom of this article):

 - Kick drum by Markus Hakala (download all the Markus Hakala’s kicks here)

 - Three clap samples.
-First clap sample is from the Loopmasters AS100 sample pack ( the free version which you can download here – check the full version here).
+First clap sample is from the Loopmasters AS100 sample pack.
 Second and third clap is from the Prime Loops Drum Sample Tasters 2012 pack (free, download here).

 - Percussion sound.
 From the Loopmasters AS100 pack.